Library Policies

 36. Records of a law enforcement agency or the state department of transportation

-regarding the issuance of a drivers license under section 321.189A.
+regarding the issuance of a driver’s license under section 321.189A.

 37. Mediation communications as defined in section 679C.102, except written mediation